 - The result of the review of the article is the conclusion about the possibility of its publication – in the presented form, with revision, after processing (with re-consideration) or about its rejection.
 This conclusion is approved by the Editorial Board of the Bulletin.

 - In case of unethical behavior towards the authors, or systematic provision of low-quality reviews, or violation of the deadlines for the provision of reviews, the relationship with this reviewer is terminated.

 Conflict of interest.

-All participants in the publishing process should avoid conflicts of interest in any form and at any stage of the preparation of the manuscript for publication.
-In the event of a conflict of interest, the parties must take all necessary measures to restore the violated rights of the interested parties.
+All participants in the publishing process should avoid conflicts of interest in any form and at any stage of preparation of the manuscript for publication.
+In the event of a conflict of interest, the parties must take all necessary measures to restore the violated rights of interested parties.